 Remember, the blower fan might run a few more minutes after the cooling system has turned off.
 It’s important to note that if you have your thermostat selected to the ‘on’ option, then your blower fan will run continuously.
 This feature is to provide increased circulation in your home.
 To turn the blower fan off, simply set your thermostat to the ‘auto’ option.

 Air conditioner is turned off but fan keeps running

 - A damaged thermostat may also be the issue.
-If you notice your air conditioning and the blower fan all of a sudden start running, then the problem is more than likely the thermostat.
+If you notice your air conditioner and the blower fan all of a sudden start running, then the problem is more than likely the thermostat.
 This is fairly inexpensive to fix and installing a new one isn’t that difficult either.

-- A short circuit or a damaged relay will definitely cause you to have problems.
-Usually when the relay switch is broken, the fan will continue to run by itself.
+- A short circuit or a damaged relay switch will definitely cause you to have problems.
+Usually, when the relay switch is broken, the fan will continue to run by itself.
 This happens because there’s no communication between the thermostat and the blower fan.
 Now, if it’s a short circuit, both the ‘on’ and ‘off’ commands you enter typically won’t get sent to the blower fan.
 As a result, the blower fan will continue to run.
 In either of these situations, it’s best to call a local HVAC company to come out and fix the issue.

 The benefits of fan maintenance

 To ensure that your air conditioner continues to work well, even during extremely hot days, it’s essential to have your system maintained at least once a year.
 This includes things like:

 - Cleaning the filters and replacing them if need be

 - Checking the refrigerant level and recharging it if necessary

 - Checking the belt in addition to the belt tensioner